Nine Mile Ride, Wokingham, RG40 3AT

 During the last year, I become the proud father of a baby girl, Amelia.
 For my sins, I am a keen follower of Bolton Wanderers Football Club.

-Fiona Hardman I Year 3 teacher (job-share)
+Fiona Hardman I Year 2 teacher

 I have been a teacher for over 20 years and have worked in Berkshire, Oxfordshire, Essex, Cambridgeshire and Buckinghamshire.
 I moved to the area 2 years ago although it feels like coming home since I trained in Reading and grew up in Buckinghamshire.
 I have two lovely girls one who has just left Saintt Sebastian’s for secondary school and one who is still here!
 Outside of school I enjoy gardening, reading and a bit of yoga!

 Nichola Johnson I Year 4 teacher, PE Co-ordinator

 I'm quite a ‘newbie’ to teaching as I took some time out after graduating from Winchester University so that I could explore some different parts of the world – the problem being, that I forgot to come back from my travels initially!

 Since then, I have used my experiences and resources of working abroad, especially teaching in The Gambia, to enrich and inspire many children's minds as well as build on their curiosity for exploring the world they live in.